romanzac/GoRusty/README.md

 let mut v = 100u64; // mut keyword tells compiler mutation is allowed
 ```

-### Strings
+### Strings and Runes
-- Strings are present both in Go and Rust, based on the usage context, Rust additionally introduces a slice of String called "str".
+- Strings in Go and Rust are both UTF8 encoded.
+Rust additionally introduces a slice of String called "str".
 Whenever we would like to pass an immutable string to a function, we use reference to &str type.